-Please list and provide appropriate documentation as defined by the academic unit of your scholarship and creative activities for this reporting period.
+Please list and provide documentation of your scholarship and creative activities for this reporting period.
 Select from the roles and activities menu and add additional activities as appropriate.
 Use additional space as needed.
 The activities described here will help provide documentation for the scholarship and creative matrix and calculations.